How to give feedback to designers? (5 Simple Steps)

 - Can you make the icon bigger because we’re afraid it won’t work well when the icon is printed at a small scale?

-If the designer doesn’t offer revisions or if they work by the hour, always pay them for every revision.
-Even if you hate the logo, the designers took their time to work on it and deserves and expects to be paid.
+In case the designer doesn’t offer revisions or if they are working with an hourly rate, be clear that you will pay them for every revision.
+Even if you hate the logo, the designers took their time to work on it and deserves and expects to be paid for their labor.

 Clear communication is key when providing feedback to designers.
 Discuss as much as you can on what your intentions are with the design and what your goal is.
 When you give feedback, be sure to discuss it with your designer instead of giving orders.
 Knowing the reasoning behind certain choices within a design can often clear a lot up before a redesign.
 Also, when you have problems with the current design, discussing it with your designer first, might offer different solutions that you might not have thought of from a designer’s perspective.
 This is why it’s important to state the problem and not immediately think of your own solution.

-When you are paying a designer to redesign your logo, website or something else, it can be very hard to like something new.
-If you don’t like a design, it can help to wait for a while and see if it will grow on you.
-It is usual for your first impressions to be negative because you are so used to your current design and it’s often hard to let go of that, even if your current designs are horrible.
-Humans simply don’t like change and you have to keep that in mind.
+When you are paying a designer to redesign your logo, website or something else, it can be very hard to like something that's completely different than what you're used to.
+If you don’t like a design, it can help to wait for a few days and see if it will grow on you.
+It is usual for your first impressions to be negative because you are so used to your current design and it’s often hard to let go of that, even if your current designs aren't well-designed.
+People simply don’t like change and you have to keep that in mind.

 Before giving a designer feedback, show the designs to others.
-And also, if the designs are a redesign of your current brand, be sure to show it to people that don’t know about your current design so that they won’t feel nostalgic over the old one.
+And also, if the designs are a redesign of your current brand, be sure to show it to people that don’t know about your current design so that they will have a more objective view and won’t feel nostalgic over the old one.